 Kenya: Quiet pride and loud prejudice

 Solomon Wambua is the programs officer at the Gay and Lesbian Coalition of Kenya (GALCK), the largest LGBTQ organization in the country.
 A faith-based organization, GALCK is a private, safe place to receive counseling and education.
 Coming out was not an easy process for Wambua, whose mother told him “the devil was surely living in our house.”
 She was also worried about family judgement and shame.
-If a person identifies as gay, Solomon explained, many Kenyans mistakenly believe that he or she must be engaging in pedophila or sodomy.
+If a person is gay, Solomon explains, many Kenyans mistakenly believe that they must be engaging in pedophila or sodomy.
 Homosexuality remains against the law in his country.

 Argentina: Ahead of the curve

 Argentina was among the first countries in the world to pass a law that allows an individual to change their gender without a doctor’s letter (required in most nations); Kalym Soria was one of the activists behind this law.
 A transgender man, Soria has felt great joy at seeing other people being able to change their gender simply by filling out a few forms at a government agency.
 Argentina is one of the world’s leaders in LGBTQ rights — in 2010, it became the first country in Latin America (and the second in the Americas) to legalize equal marriage.